Red flag law: Florida

-In Florida, red-flag orders were granted 2,227 times between March 2018 (when the law took effect) and July 2019.
+In Florida, red-flag orders were granted 21,091 times between March 2018 (when the law took effect) and January 2025.
 State judges granted petitions for temporary orders about 97% of the time and granted petitions for final orders 99% of the time.
 In many cases (up to 90% in Broward County) the respondent agrees to the order.
 The volume of petitions varies from county to county.
+Enforcement varies extremely haphazardly county to county.

 Indiana

-In Marion County, Indiana (which contains Indianapolis, and the most of the uses of Indiana's ERPO law), a 2015 study published in the journal Behavioral Sciences & the Law found that seizure petitions were filed in court 404 times between 2006 and 2013, from persons identified as being a risk of suicide (68%), violence (21%), or psychosis (16%).
+In Marion County, Indiana (which contains Indianapolis, and most of the uses of Indiana's ERPO law), a 2015 study published in the journal Behavioral Sciences & the Law found that seizure petitions were filed in court 404 times between 2006 and 2013, from persons identified as being a risk of suicide (68%), violence (21%), or psychosis (16%).
 The study found that 28% of firearm-seizure cases involved a domestic dispute and 26% involved intoxication.
 The study found that "The seized firearms were retained by the court at the initial hearing in 63% of cases; this retention was closely linked to the defendant's failure to appear at the hearing.
 The court dismissed 29% of cases at the initial hearing, closely linked to the defendant's presence at the hearing.
 In subsequent hearings of cases not dismissed, the court ordered the destruction of the firearms in 72% of cases, all when the individual did not appear in court, and dismissed 24% of the cases, all when the individual was present at the hearing."

+Maine

+Maine passed a law in effect from July 1, 2020 which allows police and prosecutors to seek permission from a court to confiscate dangerous weapons from people who pose a danger to themselves and others.
+This law is different from red flag laws in other states because it requires law enforcement to take someone into protective custody and facilitate a mental health assessment.
+This limitation is why the law in Maine is often called a "yellow flag law" and not considered a red flag law by groups such as Everytown for Gun Safety or organizations such as the Johns Hopkins Bloomberg School of Public Health National ERPO Resource Center.